European airlines cutting fares to woo back passengers - Business - observerbd.com

 Travel restrictions adopted by many countries to stem the spread of the disease have clobbered airlines, bringing air traffic to a near halt in the spring.
 And while traffic picked up during the summer, it is now falling off again.

 According to ForwardKeys, a company which analyses the tourism market, airlines trimmed fares from Britain, France, Germany and the Netherlands to destinations in southern Europe by 15 per cent in August compared with the same period last year.
-In a study released Thursday it found that prices on some routes were down by more than one third.
+In a study it found that prices on some routes were down by more than one-third. -Khaleej Times

-"You have to entice travellers to return to flying and price is a factor," said Reginald Otten, deputy managing director for France at budget airline easyJet.

-He said the airline had managed to reopen some routes during the summer and the planes it flew were nearly full.
-"But we are nevertheless around 30 per cent of capacity, which is a very, very low figure, and the summer is the most important, most popular (time) for people to travel," he told AFP.
-Lower prices also stimulate traffic, according to Eddie Wilson, head of Ryanair DAC, one of the two firms which operate flights under the Ryanair brand.
-Ryanair, which has used a low-cost model to become one of Europe's biggest airlines, this week launched a brief buy-one-get-one-free promotion.